elementor/elementor/readme.txt

 See Elementor Developer Edition versions changelog [here](https://go.elementor.com/dev-changelog/)

+= 3.6.5 - 2022-04-27 =
+* Fix: PHP Error is thrown in System Info report for experiments that don't have a title
+* Fix: Optimized template file uploads for better security enforcement

 = 3.6.4 - 2022-04-13 =
 * Fix: Optimized controls sanitization to enforce better security policies in Onboarding wizard